cyberprogramming1/Browser-Password-Extractor/README.md

 ## 📜 Disclaimer
 This tool is intended for educational purposes only.
 Unauthorized access to someone else’s data is illegal and unethical.
 Always obtain permission before attempting to access or manipulate any data that isn't your own.

+# Important Note
+1. Ethical Use: This script should be used responsibly and ethically.
+Ensure you have permission to access the password data and do not use this script for malicious purposes.
+2. Data Loss Warning: Deleting passwords is irreversible.
+Use caution when using the delete feature.